- chapter 6 Social, Organisational and Cultural

 The most obvious two elements in a computer are the program and data.

 Computer programs are always explicit (the code) and expressed formally.
 Similarly the organisation will have some formally written processes and rules of operation.
 The following of these rules is not however in a lock-step fashion across the organisation, but each department and each individual doing their job and together (hopefully) achieving the overall organisation’s objectives.
 That is, in terms of the computational analogy, it is a distributed system.
-However, not all the rules are formally written down; the clerk just knows that when she gets a blue form ZK9b it needs to be signed and passed on to accounts.
+However, not all the rules are formally written down; the clerk just knows that when she gets a blue form ZK9b it needs to be signed and passed on to the Accounts Department.

 The data is usually easier to locate: some stored physically in filing cabinets and ring binders, some digitally in databases.
 This aspect of the organisation has been most consistently subjected to computerisation; although the process side is also automated in some workflow systems.
 Even here some of the data is in people’s heads, particularly more personal sales knowledge about customers and clients.

-While the implicit rules data and processes may work well, for the organisation this can be a problem when an employee leaves or is sick.
+While the implicit data and processes may work well, for the organisation this can be a problem when an employee leaves or is sick.
 The desire to record, preserve and pass on this knowledge has been a major impetus in several areas of management science such as organisational learning and customer relation management.

 However, what about the more ephemeral aspects?
 A computer has a ‘program counter’ that says where in a program it is operating.
 So for an organisation, how does it ‘know’ and remember what it is doing?
 Imagine it is night, everyone has gone home and the office lights are turned off.
 The records of the organisation are there in filing cabinet and database.
 The processes in rule books and people’s job knowledge.
 But in the morning how does the organisation ‘pick up’ where it left off the night before?
 Somewhere there need to be placeholders that say what is to happen next.

 Just as with the processes and the data, some of this may be explicitly written down, perhaps ticks on a timetable of activities or ‘to do’ lists left on people’s desks.
 Some also will be in people’s heads: they remember one day where they left off the day before.
 However, typically much is stored in the physical locations of documents, records and forms.
-You know you were part way through filling out form ZK9b yesterday because this morning it is sitting there on your desk half complete, and the organisation knows that that form is at a particular point in its processing because it is on your desk not somewhere else.
+You know you were part way through filling out form ZK9b yesterday because this morning it is sitting there on your desk half complete, and the organisation ‘knows’ that that form is at a particular point in its processing because it is on your desk not somewhere else.

 When we think of culture, particularly past culture, it is likely to be in terms of physical artefacts and buildings: the Mona Lisa, Stonehenge, pyramids and Acropolis, MacDonald’s burgers and Marvel comics.
 For oral cultures studied by archaeologists there are indeed only the material traces; the society that created the cave paintings of Lascaux may have had a sophisticated oral culture with folk tales and song for which the familiar running horses and aurochs were just a back-drop.
 But if so the words and music died with them, all we have is the paint on the walls.